 Two Is Medical Advice They Don’t Follow Themselves

 “The very best approach to medicine is, ‘Well, I see your physical body is sick, what’s been bothering you?
 What are you worried about?” she says.
 Then, continues, “What are you angry about?
 What are you frustrated about?’
 Because that is what is at the root of all of this.
 And then say, ‘Let it go, let it go, let it go.’
 That’s the message, and if they could hear you and do that, then they would all be well right away.”

 Excerpted from the workshop in Ashland, OR on Tuesday, May 16th, 2000

-Jerry Hicks lost his battle with cancer after choosing a course of treatment in direct contradiction of “the teachings of Abraham.”
+Jerry Hicks lost his battle with cancer after choosing a course of treatment in direct contradiction to “the teachings of Abraham.”

-Discounting conventional medicine, Esther — as Abraham — says that a near immediate return to health is possible.
+Dismissing conventional medicine, Esther — as Abraham — says that a near-immediate return to health is possible.

 Just change your vibrations.
 It takes as little as an afternoon, she says.

 While she blames victims of cancer for not getting their vibrations right, she’s silent on Jerry.
 He slept next to Abraham for 25 years, Esther described Jerry as better at managing his vibration than anyone else alive.